 What is IDFA?

 IDFA (Identifier for Advertisers) is a unique device identifier provided by Apple that remains the same for each user across multiple apps that they are using.
-This is used to track users’ activities across different apps and websites, and the behavioral data is used for delivering customized advertising.
+This is used to track users’ activities across different apps and websites, and the user behaviour data is used for delivering customized advertising.

 With iOS 14.5, apps (and consequently partners like WebEngage) will no longer get IDFA by default.
 Apps can access the IDFA only if the user explicitly opts-in for tracking to be allowed.
 If a user denies permission, the app will be unable to access the IDFA.